After George Floyd killing, Trump avoids talk of racial bias

 Trump, for his part, has been quick to cite an economy that hummed before the outbreak of coronavirus and benefited all racial groups, along with his work to secure permanent funding for historically black colleges and universities, opportunity zones in cities and an overhaul of criminal sentencing procedures.

-But those who flooded the streets after Floyd’s death want to know what he plans to address the systemic racism they believe is at fault - and what Trump himself believes.
+But those who flooded the streets after Floyd’s death want to know how he plans to address the systemic racism they believe is at fault - and what Trump himself believes.

 At a recent event highlighting job growth during May, Trump was asked about his plan to address racial inequality and framed his answer through an economic prism: